simon-void/webflux_coroutines_demo/README.md

 just creating a `CoroutineCrudRepository` and wiring it up to provide a non-blocking RestAPI.

+Check out `PersonRepository` and `PersonController` on how they use suspend functions and `Flow` in order to achieve this non-blocking behaviour.

+## start-up

+via `./gradlew bootRun`

 ## calls

 (if you test locally, put `http://localhost:8080` in front of all the urls)